Emergent gravity fails to explain color-dependent galaxy-galaxy lensing signals from SDSS Dr7: the galaxy-galaxy lensing models

 where $\Sigma_c$ is the critical density dependent upon the geometric distances between the observer, lens and the source galaxy.
 For the $\Lambda$CDM case, we refer to \cite{yang2006} for detailed formulation, which is well established in galaxy-galaxy lensing studies.

 In Emergent Gravity (hereafter EG) scenario, a term additional to the normal baryonic mass arises and that can act as an apparent dark matter contribution.
-Based on \cite{verlinde2016}, the extra term of gravitational potential is exerted by the entropy displacement from total galaxy mass $M_g(r)$\footnote{In this paper, we denote the mass enclosed within a radius $r$ as $M(r)$.}, which includes stellar mass and cold gas components.
+Based on \cite{verlinde2016}, the extra term of gravitational potential is exerted by the entropy displacement from total galaxy mass $M_g(r)$, where $M(r)$ is the mass enclosed within a radius $r$.
+This mass includes stellar mass and cold gas components.
 As a result, the apparent mass $M_a(r)$ is related to $M_g(r)$ via

 As in \cite{brouwer2017}, for a typical mass of $M=10^{10}h^{-2}M_{\odot}$, EG becomes significant over scale larger than $2\kpch$.
 We measure our galaxy-galaxy lensing signal from $0.01\mpch$ all the way to $1\mpch$ to empirically test the scale dependence of both theories.
-We follow \cite{brouwer2017} that beyond 30kpc/h, the galaxy can be considered as a point mass.
-In Sec. ~\ref{results}, we calculate the $\chi^2$ excluding the first data point of each measurements below this scale.
+We follow \cite{brouwer2017} that beyond $30\kpch$, the galaxy can be considered a point mass.
+We exclude the first data point within $30 \kpch$.
+In Sec. ~\ref{results}, we calculate the $\chi^2$ excluding the first data point of each of the measurements below this scale.

 From Eq. \ref{eq:egmass}, we get the mass distribution